dspeyer/dspeyer.github.io/magic.md

 1. Mental Screech: Target takes Xd4 vitality damage (cost: X)
 2. Detect Surface Thoughts: Caster learns what the target is currently thinking (cost: 3)
 3. Search Memories: Caster learns the answer to a single question that the target knows (cost: 5)
-4. Borrow Skill: Caster gains target's ranks in a single skill or a single feat target knows (cost: 7)
+4. Borrow Skill: Caster gains up to 3X of target's ranks in a single skill or a single feat target knows (cost: 6+X)
-5. Bestow Skill: Target gains use of caster's ranks in a single skill, or a single feat (cost: 7)
+5. Bestow Skill: Target gains use of up to 3X of caster's ranks in a single skill, or a single feat (cost: 6+X)

 Thoughts delivered via Send Thought feel foreign, but in a way that people unfamiliar with telepathy might not pick up on.